n8n-io/n8n-docs/docs/source-control/using.md

 ## Fetch other people's work

+!!! note "Restricted to instance owners"
+	Ordinary users can't send work to Git.

 To pull work from Git, select **Pull** <span class="inline-image">![Pull icon](/_images/source-control/pull-icon.png)</span> in the main menu.

 --8<-- "_snippets/source-control/push-pull-menu-state.md"

-n8n may display a warning that:
+n8n may display a warning about overriding local changes.

-> Some remote changes are going to override some of your local changes.
-Are you sure you want to continue?

 Select **Pull and override** to override your local work with the content in Git.

 ### Workflow owner may change on pull